Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

 You should configure and initialize a replicator for each Couchbase Lite database instance you want to sync.
 [Example 1](#example-1-replication-configuration-and-initialization) shows the configuration and initialization process.

 :::note
-You need Couchbase Lite 3.1+ and Sync Gateway 3.1+ to use `custom` Scopes and Collections.
+You need Couchbase Lite 3.1+ and Sync Gateway 3.1+ or Capella App Services to use `custom` Scopes and Collections.
-If you’re using Capella App Services or Sync Gateway releases that are older than version 3.1, you won’t be able to access `custom` Scopes and Collections.
+If you’re using a Sync Gateway release that is older than version 3.1, you won’t be able to access `custom` Scopes and Collections.
 To use Couchbase Lite 3.1+ with these older versions, you can use the `default` Collection as a backup option.
 :::

 #### Example 1.
 Replication configuration and initialization